Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 If you have a stand mixer, always use the dough hook attachment with your stand mixer for the best results.

-Dough hooks are not like regular liquid mixers and will shred your mixed dough into small pieces as it blends further into pizza dough.
+Dough hooks are unlike regular liquid mixers and will shred your mixed dough into small pieces as it blends further into pizza dough.

 We always recommend a sound stand mixer since it will have the proper distance between the bowl and each mixing hook.